 Learning in Community

-When you take a class, not only will the instructor be a support and guide on your mindfulness journey, but you also get a built-in community of peers who are taking the same journey as you at the same time.
-It’s an amazing opportunity to learn from others who bring their unique stories and experiences to the class.
+In a class setting, not only will the instructor be a support and guide on your mindfulness journey, but you also get a built-in community of peers who are taking the same journey as you at the same time.
+It’s an amazing opportunity to learn from other human beings who bring their unique stories and experiences to the class.
 It reminds us of the beauty of diversity, the rawness of being alive, and that we’re not alone in our struggles.
 The interactions among students are often among the most powerful moments in the class.

 Getting Started with Mindfulness Classes

-We offer 3-hour beginners’ workshops that could be the perfect place to start.
-Mindfulness for Beginners and Mindful Self-Compassion for Beginners are both scheduled for August.
-To help you continue a mindfulness practice, the workshop includes 28 days of emails.
+We offer 3-hour beginners’ workshops that could be the perfect place to start; chose from Mindfulness for Beginners, Mindful Self-Compassion for Beginners, and Mindful Eating for Beginners.
+To help you continue a mindfulness practice, the workshops include 28 days of emails from the instructor with additional guidance and practices.
 Plus, the cost of the workshops can be applied as a discount to any 8-week class you sign up for within a year of taking the workshop.

-If you are curious about our 8-week mindfulness programs, please check out our website, and feel free to contact us with any questions.
-Free info sessions are always held in the weeks leading up to our 8-week classes, and we encourage you to join us for the next round in early October.
+If you’re curious about taking an 8-week class, check out our mindfulness programs, and feel free to contact us with any questions.
+Free information sessions are always held in the weeks leading up to our 8-week classes, and we invite you to join us for a date that works for you in the next round.

-If you’re a previous student who can think of other reasons why someone should take a class, get in touch!
+If you’re a previous student who can think of other reasons why someone might want to take a class, get in touch!
 We’d love to hear from you.